waptik/epubgen/README.md

 Generate EPUB books from HTML with a simple API in Node.js or the browser.

-See [https://stuk.github.io/jszip/](JSZip Support table) for which engines are supported.
+See [JSZip Support table](https://stuk.github.io/jszip/) for which engines are supported.

 ------